Community Benefit Grant Program

 Will Community Benefit Round 7 priorities be the same as previous rounds?

 HCBF’s mission is to mitigate the Port of Los Angeles’ impact on the communities of San Pedro and Wilmington, although, specific priorities may shift for each new round.
 Priorities for new rounds will be detailed in the Request for Letters of Interest.

-Round 6 Request for Letters of Interest will be released in mid to late July 2017.
+Round 6 Request for Letters of Interest will be released in late Spring or early Summer of 2018.